 The best way for teens to enjoy a nice smile and healthy teeth is to continue the good oral habits started early in childhood.
 Whether or not you wear braces or other orthodontic treatment, it is important to:

-• Brush twice a day with fluoride toothpaste to remove plaque.
+- Brush twice a day with an CDA-accepted fluoride toothpaste to remove plaque.
 Plaque is the main cause of tooth decay and gum disease.

 In addition to helping teeth last a lifetime, a clean mouth simply makes you feel good.
 It also gives you fresher breath and a nicer looking smile.

 What Special Dental Issues Should a Teenager Know About?

 Dental problems can and do occur during the teen years.
 Becoming better informed about issues that effect oral health can make it easier to make the best decisions.

 - Orthodontics — many pre-teens and teens require braces to fix crowded or crooked teeth and poor jaw alignment.
 Teeth that do not fit together correctly are harder to keep clean, stand a better chance of being lost early, and cause extra stress on the chewing muscles.
 An orthodontic evaluation will determine if you need braces, and what type of treatment is right for you.
 If you wear braces, extra care should be taken to properly clean your teeth.

 - Mouth Guards — if you play sports, mouth guards are critical to protecting your smile.
 These devices typically cover the upper teeth, and are designed to protect against broken teeth, cut lips and other damage to your mouth.
 If you wear braces or other fixed dental appliances (such as a bridge) on your lower jaw, your dentist may suggest a mouth protector for these teeth as well.